amonks/wafelijzer/install.md

 title: 5-Minute Install
 ---

 To set up Wafelijzer you'll need a Mac.
-Or any other computer, provided it has [git](http://git-scm.com/downloads) installed, and a working `ruby` environment.
+Or any other computer, provided it has [git](http://git-scm.com/downloads) installed.

 First off, you'll need a free [Heroku](https://www.heroku.com/) account and to install the [Heroku toolbelt](https://toolbelt.heroku.com/).